 However, the website for the Canola Council of Canada calls the crop "Canada's greatest agricultural success story" and the world's only "Made in Canada" crop.
 According to the Canola Council, canola was developed by Canadian researchers using traditional plant breeding techniques, resulting in a bright yellow variety of rapeseed whose seeds can be harvested for vegetable oil.

-The Chinese customs administration says four customs offices in China found pests such as fungal pathogens in canola imports.
-It confirmed that the permit to export canola has been revoked from Richardson International Ltd., one of Canada's largest grain processors.
+China's customs administration said in a statement posted to its website Thursday that four customs offices in China found pests such as fungal pathogens in canola imports.
+It confirmed that it revoked the export permit held by Richardson International Ltd., one of Canada's largest grain processors.

 The agency said stronger inspections and lab testing while canola imports are in quarantine were needed.

 Canadian Agriculture Minister Marie-Claude Bibeau said in a statement Wednesday that the Canadian Food Inspection Agency conducted investigations after China issued notices of non-compliance on canola seed imports, including nine since January.
 She said the agency had not identified any pests or bacteria of concern.

 China buys about 40 percent of Canada's canola exports, and the revocation of Richardson's permit hurts the entire chain of industries involved in the market, the Canola Council of Canada said.